 For many, this is the first time you’re living away from home.
 Therefore, one of the biggest jobs is deciding what to bring with you.
 It is worth mentioning that in order to determine how much or what items to take, consider first not only the mode of transport you are using to arrive at University but also what your accommodation already offers.
 This will be different not only between colleges but also within each college as there are different types of accommodation.
 Therefore, it is worth checking what’s already there to save money and space.
 Here are some useful things that I found were useful to bring to university.

 At least two sets, so that you can rotate them and allow them to dry between washes.

 Similar to bedding, bring enough towels so that you are able to wash and dry them and have spares.

 Now the amount of clothing you bring with you to University is going to be different for everybody, but here are some areas you may not have considered.

-Fancy dress – Although Durham has a collection of charity shops and fancy dress shops, if you already have fancy dress outfit, bring it along!
+Fancy dress – Although Durham has loads of charity shops and a few fancy dress shops, if you already have a fancy dress outfit, bring it along!
 You never know when it might come in handy, although Freshers’ week will be different this year it is likely to come in handy at some point.

-Sport – Although the quantity of sportswear you bring will depend on how involved you wish to be in Durham sport, it’s worth bringing some casual sportswear with you, there are so many things to get involved with especially at college and there are so many lovely routes for a brisk walk or run.
+Sport – Although the quantity of sportswear you bring will depend on how involved you wish to be in Durham sport, it’s worth bringing some casual sportswear with you, there are so many sports and activities you can get involved with especially at college and there are so many lovely routes around Durham for a brisk walk or run.

 Cups, Crockery and Cutlery